PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 You then can go up to the lighthouse roof – the views are beautiful.
 You can see many of the out-islands, sometimes even St. Thomas and beyond.
 We all felt it was well worth going up the narrow spiral steps to get there and the whole tour was really nice.

-Hours: Tours are offered 3 times throught the day, from Wed – Sun only.
+Hours: Tours are offered 8:30am, 10:30am, 1:30pm, 3:30pm in Spanish, from Wed – Sun only.
 Reservations are required.

 Tours last about 2 hours each.

-Note- only the 2pm tour is English.
+Note- the language the tour is offered in.

 Wear comfortable clothes & shoes.
 Food & drinks other than water are prohibited.